javascript-tutorial/en.javascript.info/1-js/4-data-structures/8-array-methods/article.md

 alert( removed ); // "I", "study" <-- array of removed elements
 ```

-The `splice` method is also able to only insert the elements, without any removals.
+The `splice` method is also able to insert the elements without any removals.
 For that we need to set `deleteCount` to `0`:

 ```js run
 let arr = ["I", "study", "JavaScript"];